AWS

 Sustainability

-Starbucks teams across the globe quickly had been developing work ranging from brand level messaging to local store signage, without a holistic creative vision.
+Starbucks teams across the globe had been developing work ranging from brand level messaging to local store signage, without a holistic creative vision.
 Our job was to develop guidelines that would help create consistency throughout the broad range of campaigns and messages.
 Our visual approach was contemporary, optimistic and inviting.
 Our voice was respectful, optimistic and human—with specific guidance to help avoid messaging that could mislead the customer or be seen as greenwashing.

-Creative Direction—Brand Voice, Art Direction, Creative strategy
+Creative Direction—Brand Voice, Creative strategy, Copy, Visual Direction

 STARBUCKS